 - Secondary immunodeficiency.

-A case report by Numoto et al describes Fournier’s gangrene that developed after surgical repair of a strangulated inguinal hernia in a 2-month-old child.
+A case report by Numoto et al. describes Fournier’s gangrene that developed after surgical repair of a strangulated inguinal hernia in a 2-month-old child.

 Pathogens of Fournier Syndrome

-Other common microfloras include the following:
+Other typical microflora includes the following:

 - Streptococcus (aerobic and anaerobic).

 Rarely has it been reported that Candida albicans are the pathogen in Fournier gangrene cases.

 Any condition that depresses cellular immunity can predispose a patient to the development of Fournier’s gangrene.
 Examples include the following: